 Most online retailers recognize the importance of a mobile presence, whether that’s a native app or mobile-responsive site.
 For grocery shopping, I’d argue it’s even more imperative.
 Grocery lists are usually lengthy and fluid, always changing as we add or change items last-minute.

 Consumers should be able to fill up their cart on their desktop computer at work, then make changes on-the-fly with their smartphone as they cook dinner that evening, perhaps realizing they’re running low on cooking supplies or other culinary products.

 Consistency across the two platform versions is key—users shouldn’t just be able to update their cart from their phone and desktop, but how they complete that task, and other tasks as well, should be about the same.

 To summarize, the best online grocery user experiences digitize the characteristics unique to shopping at brick-and-mortar food stores, while also leveraging standard online retail conventions.

 The blend promotes familiarity in two ways: how we shop in both the physical world and the digital one.

-A grocery eCommerce company that partners with a user experience design agencycan ensure their platform is a cut above the competition.
-The online grocery shopping may be wide open now, but it won’t stay that way for long.
+A grocery eCommerce company that partners with a user experience design agency can ensure their platform is a cut above the competition.
+Online grocery shopping may be wide open now, but it won’t stay that way for long.
 Make no mistake, grocery eCommerce is the future of how we shop for food, and taking advantage of UX design services is just the way to prepare yourself.